IngoKl/textdirectory/README.rst

 *TextDirectory* can be used as a mere tool (via the CLI) and as a Python library.

 Of course, everything *TextDirectory* does could be achieved in bash or PowerShell.
-However, there are certain use-cases (e.g. when used as a library) in which it might be useful.
+However, there are certain use cases (e.g., when used as a library) in which it might be useful.

 * Free software: MIT license